kevinhahn11/TwitterBot/README.md

 * Follow the user that tweeted
 * Select how many tweets you would like to interact with

-Simply input "yes" or "no" for the boxes under retweeting, responding, favoriting, following and input any integer for the tweets that you want to interact with.
+Input "yes" or "no" for the boxes under retweeting, responding, favoriting, following and input any integer for the tweets that you want to interact with.